rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 1. Your data fits on a single hard disk
 2. Your code runs in a single thread

 These are also basically requirements for using MongoDB.
 MongoDB multiplies the size of your data by a huge factor and then expects the important parts of it to fit in RAM somewhere.
 If you hadn't put it into MongoDB, it would fit comfortably on a hard disk.
 A *cheap* hard disk.
-And MongoDB is thoroughly single-threaded, so you get no advantage from parallelism unless you buy a whole lot of computers and let 7/8 of their cores go to waste.
+And MongoDB is thoroughly single-threaded, so you get no advantage from parallelism unless you buy a whole lot of computers and let 3/4 of their cores go to waste.

+Now, before you think this is just the usual, fashionable Mongo-bashing, let me point out that they are not at all alone in the foolish use of MapReduce.

 I have since tried Riak.
 Not for ConceptNet, but for things at Luminoso.
 To their credit, Riak has thought through some difficult issues of distributed data much more thoroughly than MongoDB has, though they fall behind on aspects like importing data quickly, or being able to provide diagnostic messages that aren't mysterious blobs of Erlang that look like `{error, <100,105,115,107,32,105,115,32,111,110,32,102,105,114,101,44,32,121,111>}`.
 But I digress.